-Lala has recently been reformulated with Ceramides AP, EOP, and NP which help to protect the skin’s barrier and maintain moisture levels in the skin.
-It is formulated at a pH level of 5.2, which is right on target for the skin’s needs.
+Lala has recently been reformulated with Ceramides AP, EOP, and NP, which help protect the skin’s barrier and maintain moisture levels.
+It is formulated at a pH level of 5.2, right on target for the skin’s needs.

 It is supremely hydrating and lasts all day.
-Several hours after applying my skin still felt dewy and soft.
-This is a fantastic dupe and for the price, I probably won’t go back to Drunk Elephant!
+Several hours after applying, my skin still felt dewy and soft.
+This is a fantastic Drunk Elephant dupe, and for the price, I probably won’t go back to Drunk Elephant!

 Luxury Skincare: Sunday Riley Good Genes All-In-One Lactic Acid Treatment

-The treatment is formulated with purified lactic acid, a hydrating alpha-hydroxy acid.
-This is the star ingredient that exfoliates the surface layers of the skin improving skin clarity.
+The treatment is formulated with purified lactic acid, a hydrating alpha-hydroxy acid (AHA).
+This is the star active ingredient that exfoliates the surface layers of the skin improving skin clarity.
 It clears away dead skin cells and excess oil and reveals brighter skin.
-It also helps to reduce the appearance of discoloration and dark spots.
-Licorice brightens, lemongrass works as an astringent (plus gives it a fantastic herbal/citrus scent) and arnica is soothing.
-But is there a dupe?
+An added bonus is that lactic acid is less irritating than glycolic acid, another popular AHA.